jcouto/wfield/usecases.md

 5. Select the analysis to run and analysis parameters and click submit to close the dialog.

 6. Nothing is uploaded until you press the ``Submit to NeuroCAAS``.
 This will transfer data from the **local queue** to the cloud and to start the analysis.
 The ``progress bar`` will show the copy progress of the files.
-The ``local log`` informs what commands are ran. <br />**Note**: To remove items from the queue: _double-click_ the item.
+The ``local log`` informs what commands are ran. <br /> **Note**: To remove items from the queue: _double-click_ the item.
 You can not upload experiments with the same name.

+7. When the AWS instance starts a log file will open so you can monitor progress.

-6. When the analysis completes, the **results are automatically copied** to the ``local disk`` deleted from the cloud.
-If the locaNMF analysis was selected and you registered to the allen using ``wfield open_raw <foldername>`` the results of data compresssion will be uploaded to the server to run the localNMF analysis.
+8. When the analysis completes, the **results are automatically copied** to the ``local disk`` deleted from the cloud.
+If the locaNMF analysis was selected and you registered to the allen; the results of data compresssion will be uploaded to the server to run the localNMF analysis.

+9. You can view the motion corrected, compressed, denoised and hemodynamic corrected movies with the ``wfield open <foldername that has a results folder inside>``.
+When the atlas is overlaid; click over an area to get the average activity on that area.
+Alternatively hold the ctr key and click over a region to use create a draggable ROI.

 **Note:** The log file and transfer queue are stored in the local computer and reloaded when starting ``wfield ncaas``.